matiwan3/learning-testing/README.md

-# Repo for tests using selenium Python, creating API's and databases using json and querries
+# Repo for tests using unittest and selenium Python, creating API's and database querries, json yaml and csv
 <hr>
 tests are located in "Unittest" dict